sdlvlamp3/full-stack-knowledge-base/angular/Notes/Terms.md

 7. Event-Binding:   A one-way connection from the view/template to the data source/logic.

 8. Two-Way-Binding:     When we connect the view/template to the source/logic, and when either of them changes, they update.

+9. Directives:      How we give instructions to the DOM to control certain elements in Angular.

+10. Attribute Directive:    What we use to change the behavior or appearance of elements. (ngClass, ngStyle, ngModel)

+11. Structural Directive:   Used to change the DOM layout by adding, removing, or altering elements. (@If, @For, ngSwitch)

+12. Services:       In Angular, a service is a centralized store where you can place code so multiple other components can use it.
+Services allow apps to have better communication.

+13. Dependency Injection:       When a class uses code from another class or service instead of writing it locally.
+You "inject" the code from one part of the app into another.

+14. D.R.Y.
+Code:        "Don't Repeat Yourself" is a meta-programming philosophy that advises you to abstract away any logic you can use in multiple components to a shared place.

+15.